-''' UdpEchoClientHelper echoClient (csmaInterfaces.GetAddress (nCsma), 9); echoClient.SetAttribute ("MaxPackets", UintegerValue (1)); echoClient.SetAttribute ("Interval", TimeValue (Seconds (1.))); '''
+''' UdpEchoClientHelper echoClient (csmaInterfaces.GetAddress (nCsma), 9); echoClient.SetAttribute ("MaxPackets", UintegerValue (1)); echoClient.SetAttribute ("Interval", TimeValue (Seconds (1.))); echoClient.SetAttribute ("PacketSize", UintegerValue (1024)); '''

+ApplicationContainer clientApps = echoClient.Install (p2pNodes.Get (0));

 '''

-echoClient.SetAttribute ("PacketSize", UintegerValue (1024));

-'''

-'''

-ApplicationContainer clientApps = echoClient.Install (p2pNodes.Get (0));

 clientApps.Start (Seconds (2.0));

 clientApps.Stop (Seconds (10.0));

 '''

-Since we have actually built an internetwork here, we need some form of internetwork routing. ns-3 provides what we call a global route manager to set up the routing tables on nodes.
-This route manager has a global function that runs though the nodes created for the simulation and does the hard work of setting up routing for you.
+Since we have actually built an internetwork here, we need some form of internetwork routing. ns-3 provides what we call global routing to help you out.
+Global routing takes advantage of the fact that the entire internetwork is accessible in the simulation and runs through the all of the nodes created for the simulation - it does the hard work of setting up routing for you without having to configure routers.